Raze338/Bump-Allocator/README.md

         heap = new char[heap_size];
         heap_used = 0;
         next = heap;
+        allocation_counter = 0;
     }
 ~~~
 The constructor consists of the 'heap_size', which underlines the size of the heap itself when specified in main, and the 'heap' itself (allocated with memory dynamically using the 'new' function, and being a char[heap_size] to be exactly one byte to work with memory in the byte level, and to ensure accuracy with respect to allocaions and for the alignment), the 'heap_used' which is set to '0' to be a starting point for the amount of memory allocated in our bump allocator, and a 'next' pointer that points to the heap, to be able to keep track of the next available memory address after allocation (further explained in the alloc function).
+An allocation counter is initialised to 0 to keep track of the number of allocations.

 ---